What Is Subtalar Fusion?

 Once stitches are removed, there will be fewer restrictions.
 A boot or cast usually is placed after the initial surgical bandages are removed.
 The boot or cast will be in place for 8-12 weeks, sometimes longer for certain patients.
 Depending on your surgeon's

-assessment, weightbearing may be restricted until the X-rays show healing, or weight may slowly be added throughout the period of recovery.
+assessment, you may not be able to put weight on the foot until the X-rays show healing, or weight may slowly be added throughout the period of recovery.
 If the surgery is on the right foot, do not plan on driving until fully healed.
-X-rays will be necessary until
+You will continue to get X-rays until

 Risks and Complications